 If you carry comprehensive coverage, on the other hand, then hail damage will almost certainly be covered by your insurance policy.
 Comprehensive coverage protects your car against virtually all type of damage, including theft, vandalism, and weather-related events like hail.

 Here’s where things get a little confusing.
 Some insurance companies offer three broad types of policies, including liability insurance, comprehensive insurance, and collision insurance.
 The third policy type, collision coverage, does not protect you against hail, theft, vandalism, or non-collision-related incidents.
 However, it does protect your own vehicle and its occupants in the event a collision.
 If you have collision coverage but not comprehensive coverage, then your hail damage is unlikely to be covered.

 How Much Hail Damage Will My Insurance Cover?

 If you have comprehensive insurance, then your insurance company will cover any hail damages above your deductible.
 If your deductible is $500, for example, and it’s going to cost $1500 to repair hail damage to your vehicle, then you’ll be required to pay the $500 deductible while your insurance company covers the remaining $1,000.

 There are certain situations where insurance companies have been known to waive the deductible.
 If you choose to repair your glass instead of replacing it, for example, then your insurance company might waive the deductible – at least for the glass portion of your comprehensive coverage.

 In any case, your insurance company will send an adjuster to review your claim.
 You might have to visit a repair center to get an estimate.

 Sometimes, your insurance company will pay the repair shop directly.
 In other cases, your insurance company will send you a check for the estimated cost of repairs.
-Some people choose to keep the check and not repair their vehicle.
+Some people choose to keep the check and not repair their vehicles.
 There’s nothing wrong with this approach (if you don’t mind having dimples on your car).
 However, if you have a car loan, then you might be required to repair the damage.